renovatebot/renovate-approve-bot-bitbucket-cloud/README.md

 5. Set the environment variables:
    - `BITBUCKET_USERNAME`: Bitbucket username associated with the account used for renovate-approve-bot
    - `BITBUCKET_PASSWORD`: Bitbucket App password created in step 2
+   - `BITBUCKET_WORKSPACE`: Bitbucket workspace in which PR's will be searched for and approved
    - `RENOVATE_BOT_USER`: Bitbucket username of your Renovate Bot
 6. Run the bot (on a schedule similarly to Renovate Bot, e.g. as a [Cron](https://en.wikipedia.org/wiki/Cron) job):